 - Create an invoice if your customer will pay you later.

 - Create a sales receipt if they paid on the spot.

 Step 6: Check your stock and pending builds

 QuickBooks reminds you when it’s time to build more products.
 But if you need a quick overview of your inventory status, you can run reports anytime.

 To find the reports you need, go to Reports and then select Inventory.

-Step 7: Reorder components from suppliers
+Step 7: Reorder components from vendors

 If you need more components, you can order what you need right in QuickBooks.
-Then, you can track what you receive from suppliers and what’s still on order.
+Then, you can track what you receive from vendors and what’s still on order.
 When you do, the quantity on hand of each component increases automatically by the number of items you receive.